-MIEEK's branch in Larnaca covers the region's demand for vocational training since 2012.
-It is providing seven programs and plans to launch new ones.
+MIEEK's branch in Limassol covers the region's demand for vocational training since 2012.
+It has a very good relationship with the local Chamber of Commerce and Industry.
+It offers 4 programs, one of which is unique in Cyprus.